Barbell Basics – Physics of Lifting WeightsTags: barbell physics Coaches' Corner Novice Coach physics of lifting

 The type and amount of force on the lifter’s joints changes as the lifter moves through the range of motion for the lift.
 When we’re standing up at the top of the squat the force of the bar on the lifter is basically all compressive, as the lifter should be standing up as straight as possible with the bar, the hips, and the knees all in line over the middle of the foot.
 As soon as the lifter begins to descend and the hips and knees move away from the imaginary line from the bar straight down through the middle of the lifter’s foot, moment arms are created, and moment forces arise at the joints.

 This line from the bar thru the mid-foot is called the force vector.
 At the bottom of the squat, the moment arm lengths between the force vector and the hip and the force vector and the knee determine what share of the moment force must be countered by the musculature that actuates those joints.
 The further a joint is from the bar, the greater the moment force acting on that joint.
 We specifically design the way we squat so that the hips are pushed back further away from the force vector than the knees, so that the larger muscle mass of the hips carries the greater share of the moment force load.

 Because we’re interested in building general strength, we want to use the most muscle mass to move the largest possible load, and pushing our hips back in the squat distributes the moment force in a way that accomplishes just that.
-This is the basis for the moment model that we use at Starting Strength and Starting Strength Online Coaching to select, analyze, and execute the lifts.
+This is the basis for the moment model that we use at Barbell Logic Online Coaching to select, analyze, and execute the lifts.